Mommy Needs Money: Why Ellen Boehm Murdered Her Children

 There was good reason for the disturbed feelings as Ellen never took Steven to the emergency room that morning.
 Instead she took Steven for a bean burrito at Taco Bell.
 When they left the fast food joint, according to Ellen’s later claims, they went by the cemetery to visit David’s grave at Steven’s request.

-After the visit to David’s grave site, Ellen made a second call to her office and told the co-worker she’d spoken with earlier that the doctors could find nothing wrong with Steven and had released him.
+After the visit to David’s grave site, Ellen made a second call to her office and told the co-worker she’d spoken with earlier the doctors could find nothing wrong with Steven and had released him.
 The time was about 11:30 a.m. on September 25, 1989.

 Ellen and David returned home.
 While Ellen changed sheets on the children’s beds and tended to other household chores, Steven sat giggling in front of the television while watching Sesame Street.
 Just a little before one o’clock, however, Ellen was fiercely pounding on the door of her paramedic neighbor because Steven, she said, wasn’t breathing.
 The neighbor called 911 then rushed to Ellen’s apartment to help the little boy.